 The aim of this project (2013-2017) is to stimulate growth of the agricultural economy and enhance long-term resilience of the poorest households by improving productivity of horticulture and in particular, coconut trees through re-planting and intercropping.
 This is expected to lead to increased productivity due to improved soil fertility while also building the capacity of the Provincial Directorate of Agriculture (DPA).
 Climate change is recognised within the project with an early objective to increase capacity for mitigation and adaptation at the local level.

-Farmers also receive training in organic farming, improved crop rotation and improved water management for conservation of water resources.
+Farmers will also receive training in organic farming techniques, improved crop rotation techniques and improved water management and irrigation for conservation of water resources thus contributing both to protection of bio-diversity and combatting desertification.